xmnboy/xdk-to-cli/README.md

   other informational messages are printed to the console (via stderr).

-* If there are no errors, warnings or other messages you should see up to three "SUCCESS" messages at the command-line.
-You may also see warnings and notes with those "SUCCESS" messages; it is important that you _read all of the messages!_
+* If there are no errors, warnings or other messages you should see up to three status messages and a "SUCCESS" message.
+You may also see warnings and notes with those status messages; it is very important that you _read all warnings and notes!_

 For example:
 ~~~